By Jordan Carter

 Over the next few weeks, we’ll be taking a position-by-position look at some of the top players in Ohio high school football.

 There are thousands of standout football players in Ohio, and these lists are not intended to be comprehensive!
-Use the comments section to discuss the other linebackers worthy of fans’ attention in 2021.
+Use the comments section to discuss the other wide receivers worthy of fans’ attention in 2021.

-Pictured above is St. Xavier’s Grant Lyons (photo by Ben Jackson), who’s committed to Miami (Ohio).
+Pictured above is Springfield’s Anthony Brown (photo by Ben Jackson), who’s committed to play for Minnesota.

 We want your opinion!